ChangIkJoong/OOPP-team-16/Docs/SystemDesignDocument.md

       etc.) via the relevant state, part of this implementation was due to the importance of the haptic feedback from our user stories.

+And to add some more things,
+# OBSERVER PATTERN IS ABSOLUTELY NOT DONE, AND MOST OF THE ABSTRACTION IS 100% WORK IN PROGRESS.